Government Cargo. U.S. Vessels. Security in the International Market.

 - Identify timeframe for expected move to extent possible

-- Shipper must work in advance with potential U.S.-flag carriers and with the Maritime Administration, and must solicit U.S.-flag carriers as listed on the following web site: Listing of U.S.-Flag Carriers
+- Shipper works in advance with potential U.S.-flag carriers and Maritime Administration and must solicit U.S.-flag carriers

-- Evaluate U.S.-flag carrier responses as to availability and cost
+- Evaluate U.S.-flag carrier responses regarding availability and cost

-- File required reports (bill of lading) with the Maritime Administration
+- File required reports (bill of lading) with Maritime Administration

 Washington, DC 20590